mixpanel/docs/pages/docs/session-replay/session-replay-web.md

 ### From User Profile page

-In any user’s profile page, Click the ‘View Replays’ button to watch replays from that user.
+In any user’s profile page, click the ‘View Replays’ button to watch replays from that user.
 From here, you will be taken to our Replay Player.

 ![replayProfileEntry](/replayProfileEntryPoint.png)